 It’s a chemical process based on the capacity of synthetic resins to fix cations and anions, by releasing “demineralised” water.

-The technique of ion exchange is very used in the purification and in the treatment of primary water.
-The main applications concern:
+The ion exchange technique is widely used in the field of purification and in the treatment of primary water and is particularly suitable for demineralization.

 - Washing Water recycling

 The demineralization systems with ion exchange technique are particularly useful and advantageous on several fronts:

 - production of higher quality water than a membrane system

 - there is no water to drain (except for the eluates produced during regeneration)

 - ideal for recirculation operation on final washing lines in pre-treatment tunnels